myamiri/CNN-Model/README.md

 # Solution

-For Dealing with this problem, one of the best method is convulotional Neural Network that will reduce the number of features using filter, Max pooling, stride and etc.
+For Dealing with this problem, one of the best method is convolutional Neural Network that will reduce the number of features using filter, max pooling, stride and etc.

 # Data